-In this post I’ll share with you all the best, proven methods to successfully stop your elderly loved one from rolling off and falling out of bed.
-Fortunately, most of these methods are easy to implement and don’t require much time and effort.
+In this article, I’ll show you all the best and proven methods and interventions that will stop your elderly loved one from rolling off and falling out of bed.
+Fortunately, most of these methods are easy to implement and don’t require much time or effort.

 Using pool noodles, bedside wedges or body pillows is an effective way to prevent seniors from rolling off the bed.
 A special mattress or mattress cover with a raised perimeter can also help.
-Small, non-restrictive bed rails are highly effective to prevent falls out of bed and can also provide additional support when getting out of bed.
+Small, non-restrictive bed rails are highly effective to prevent falls out of bed and can also provide additional support for seniors when getting out of bed.
 Regular vision checks and reviewing medications are also important.

 Keep in mind that when it comes to fall prevention, improving your loved one’s health can significantly contribute to success.